 You will fight with armies, sorcery and intrigue to make your kingdom the most powerful of its age.

 Age of Conan really is a must for War of the Ring fans.
-The games share a similar mechanic in the use of fate dice, with icons which allow players to choose from various actions, but they have quite a very different feel.
-Their main similarity is the way these game designers manage to seamlessly blend the macro actions of army movement and conquest with the micro actions of characters and their adventures—they’re quite unique in this respect.
+The games share a similar mechanic in the use of fate dice: these have special icons which allow players to choose from various actions.
+But the two games have a very different feel.
+Their main similarity is the way these game designers manage to seamlessly blend the macro actions of army movement and conquest with the micro actions of characters and their adventures, and they’re quite unique in this respect.

 I highly recommend another look at Age of Conan—save yourself some grief by downloading my rules summary and reference sheet and you’ll find the rules quite easy to get your head around.
 It’s also a stunning looking game that comes with 168 very nice plastic figures—including Conan himself of course.
 While you struggle to “crush your enemies and see them driven before you”, Conan adventures throughout the land, occasionally sticking his big broken nose into proceedings.

-Years later, Ares acquired the game and ran a Kickstarter campaign to add an expansion called Adventures in Hyboria and fix an oft-cited criticism of the game: that Conan himself doesn’t have enough to do.
-Of course it was a clever way to ship out a lot of stock of the original FFG print of the game too.
+Years later, Ares acquired the game and ran a Kickstarter campaign to add an expansion called Adventures in Hyboria and fix an oft-cited criticism of the game: that Conan himself doesn’t have enough to do (of course it was also a clever way to move the old stock of the original FFG print run of the game!)
 The expansion took a while to deliver, but the game is now finally rich with Conan adventuring and development as well as military conquest – at the cost of some added complexity.